CyrilleB79/charInfo/techNotes.md

 #### How to update unicodedata2 package?

+The Python and platform specific versions of the library useful to build the add-on are now downloaded automatically as part of the add-on's build process (run by `scons` command).
-To update unicodedata2 from PyPI for any version of Python, included non installed versions.
+To update unicodedata2 from PyPI for any version of Python, included non installed versions, you need to edit the sconstruct file to add Python / platform versions in the list.

+As a record, the procedure to manually download a specific version of the library is as follows (old method to include new versions of the library in the add-on).

 1. Run the following command in an empty directory:
-   `pip download --dest . --python-version 3.7 unicodedata2 --only-binary=:all: --platform=win32`
+   `pip download --dest . --python-version 3.13 --platform win_amd64 --only-binary=:all: unicodedata2`

    - `--dest` indicates the destination directory.
+   - `--python-version` specifies the Python version for which to download the wheel.
    - `--only-binary=:all:` allows to download a binary (.whl), not the source.
+   - `--platform` indicate the platform: `win32`, `win_amd64`.
-2. Extract the content of the downloaded file as a zip and copy this content at the intended location, i.e. today `charInfo\addon\globalPlugins\charInfo\UnicodeDataPKG\py37`.
+2. Extract the content of the downloaded file as a zip and copy this content at the intended location, i.e. today `charInfo\addon\globalPlugins\charInfo\UnicodeDataPKG\py313-win_amd64`.

 #### How to update text files from Unicode website